irudnyts/irudnyts.github.io/_posts/2017-09-13-Dortmund-real-estate-market-analysis-linear-regression-models.md

 # 409  1450  183     5
 ```

 We fit the model without such outliers.
-Unfortunatelly, AIC cannot be used for choosing the best model, since models are calibrated on different sets of data.
+Unfortunately, AIC cannot be used for choosing the best model, since models are calibrated on different sets of data.
 Fitting data without outliers slightly decreases $R^2$ and increases RMSE.
-RMSE is also based on data without outliers, and, thus, also biased measurment.
+RMSE is also based on data without outliers, and, thus, also biased measurement.
 Therefore, in further analysis we keep outliers.

 ```r
 unb_model <- lm(price ~ area + rooms + I(area / rooms),